Skip to main content

 Add Authentication Exceptions

 Hosts who want to limit their meeting attendees to authenticated users only, but also allow some non-authenticated users to attend, can do so by creating authentication exceptions.
-Authentication exceptions can be useful when inviting guest lecturers or provides of captioning services, allowing those individuals to attend without needing to turn off the security of the authenticated users option.
+Authentication exceptions can be useful when inviting guest lecturers or providers of captioning services, allowing those individuals to attend without needing to turn off the security of the authenticated users option.

 For recurring meetings, hosts need to edit the entire series.
 Zoom does not currently allow you to add authentication exceptions to an individual occurrence.
-However, a host can later remove an exception for specific individuals who does not require access to later occurrences in the meeting series.
+However, a host can later remove an exception for specific individuals who do not require access to later occurrences in the meeting series.

 Exceptions cannot be added to a meeting that is in progress.